JerNeth/NYAN/README.md

 ## Description

-This is supposed to be a simple lightweight engine based on vulkan
+This is supposed to be a simple lightweight high-performance render-engine based on vulkan.

 ![work-in-progress-screenshot](doc/sample.png)

 ## Features

-None, yet.
+Currently, a basic fbx-model-viewer with simple Blin-Phong shading has been implemented in the fbx demo.
+Furthermore, the foundations for complex render tasks have been sett with the abstractions and rendergraph.

 ## Progress